swiftlang/swift-evolution/proposals/NNNN-strange-interpolations.md

   This would completely avoid ever breaking source compatibility, but would give up a desirable syntax for a marginal and unintended use case.

-* We could make these constructs hard errors in Swift 4.2.
+* We could make these constructs hard errors immediately.
 This would break source compatibility for a small—but non-zero—number of projects in the wild.

-* We could do nothing today and change the interpretation of these interpolations in Swift 5 without warning.
+* We could do nothing today and change the interpretation of these interpolations in a future version of Swift without warning.
 This would be a source-breaking change for a small—but non-zero—number of projects in the wild, and users would not be able to transition by blindly trusting the fix-its.